Snapfish gets omni-channel insights in minutes, not weeks

 Now that Snapfish’s product managers don’t have to worry about gathering the right data, they are equipped to make better decisions and can quickly identify their business needs.
 The omni-channel data cascades upward into decision making and allows the PMs to be more strategic as they prioritize their feature roadmap.
 The things they long suspected were of high value to the business can now be proven.
 Using this data, they can make a case to management for the kind of resource allocations they need to make for product improvements.

-When asked, Lewis adamantly says there is zero question about recommending Heap.
+When asked, Chip adamantly says there is zero question about recommending Heap.

 Digital insights await!
 Get started on reaching your business goals today.